 Broadway show Hamilton is considering to be the first Broadway show to reopen as a stunt to revive momentum and interest in the show and Broadway shows.
 The show will be at 25% Capacity and tickets are expected to be $1000

-What Are The Requirements to Reopen This Broadway Theatre?
+What Are The Requirements For Shows to Reopen Their Broadway Theatre?

 Broadway shows are not allowed to operate during the COVID-19 pandemic, but Hamilton has discussed reopening their show on July 4th, 2021 with a significantly reduced audience and many other controls in place.
 There are over ten controls that will be in place and the audience's experience will be far diminished when compared to the experience before Coronavirus.
 So what are some of the new requirements?